ruthwik134/Tictactoe/README.md

 ```

 ## Future Improvements
-- Add AI for single-player mode
+- Add AI for single-player mode(Minimax Algorithm in Ai where it calculates the maximum profit when the decision is made!)
 - Improve UI/UX with animations
 - Add sound effects